 The qualified business income deduction was only recently added to Americans’ roster of money-saving deductions.
 It allows those self-employed individuals who own pass-through businesses to deduct 20% of their business income from personal taxes.
 Only individuals with a yearly income of $157,000 or married couples filing jointly with a shared annual income of $315,000 are eligible for this deduction.

 There are some additional limitations self-employed business owners need to know about, as well.
 For one thing, service-based professions are typically excluded.
-Self-employed taxpayers may want to seek assistance when filing their taxes if they want to take advantage of this particular tax write-off.
+Self-employed taxpayers may want to seek assistance when filing taxes if they want to take advantage of this particular tax write-off.

 Non-Cash Charitable Giving